albastru-eun/virtual-reaction-generator/README.md

 > * **Module 3.** [`Functionalizer`](#3-functionalizer)
 > * **Module 4.** [`Graph Mixer`](#4-graph-mixer)
 > * **Linear Augmentation** [`Linear Model`](#5-linear-model)
-> * *no need to use each model individually, as they can instead be combined using a linear model* <br>
+> * *no need to use each model individually, as they can instead be combined using a linear model*

 <br>